-Everyone who travels to any other country needs a visa of that country.
+Everyone who travels to any other country needs a visa for that country.
 If the nations have some kind of special treaty with one another, only then you can travel to those nations without a visa.
-As far as India is concerned, all visitors need a visa to come here with the exception of Indians and neighboring country Nepal and Bhutan citizens.
+As far as India is concerned, all visitors need a visa to come here with the exception of Indians and neighboring countries Nepal and Bhutan citizens.
 “E-visa” has now been introduced by the Indian Government and its duration has been increased to 60 days from 30 days.
 Indian Visa also now available for citizens of 161 nations.

 If you want to have a visa for a longer duration or you’re not from those 161 nations, then you have to obtain your Indian visa before arriving.
 I’ve mentioned below all the necessary things you should know to prepare your application for Indian Visa.

 The Type of Visa That is Required for India

 Tourists who want to stay in India for less than 72 hours can obtain a Transit visa.
 A confirmed flight booking for the onward journey is mandatory to be shown at the time of applying for this visa.
 In any other case, an India Tourist visa is compulsory.